sdsc/sdsc-summer-institute-2020/1.2_accessing_and_running_jobs_on_comet/running_jobs_on_comet.md

 srun --pty --nodes=1 --ntasks-per-node=24 -p debug -t 00:30:00 --wait 0 /bin/bash
 ```

+For more information, see the interactive computing tutorial [here](https://github.com/sdsc/sdsc-summer-institute-2020/blob/master/0_preparation/interactive_computing/README.md).

 ### Batch Jobs using SLURM: <a name="slurm-batch-jobs"></a>
 When you run in the batch mode, you submit jobs to be run on the compute nodes using the ```sbatch``` command (described below).
-Commands that you type into the terminal and run on the sytem are considered *jobs* and they consume resources.  <em>Computationally intensive jobs should be run only on the compute nodes and not the login nodes</em>.

 Batch scripts are submitted from the login nodes.
 You can set environment variables in the shell or in the batch script, including:
 * Partition (also called the qeueing system)